w3c/window-management/security_and_privacy.md

 The questionnaire could ask if implementing the proposal would yield or enable any additional Security and Privacy protections.

-By adding the proposed `window-placement` permission, browsers could further limit unpermissioned access to existing information and capabilities.
+By adding the proposed `window-management` permission, browsers could further limit unpermissioned access to existing information and capabilities.

 For example, without the permission, browsers could: